 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be at room temperature, this is an exception.
 Since butter will be heated with other ingredients over the stove, it is fine to use it straight out of the fridge

 - Flour: Make sure to use high protein content bread flour to achieve that lovely huge air pocket on your Tiramisu Choux au craquelin.
 I am using a 11% protein content flour, and get very poor results with low protein pastry flours.
 It might not be called bread flour in your country, please search for the protein content on the bag and purchase the one that is recommended to make eg. bread (but not wholemeal).
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Egg: Room temperature as always.
 I will have special notes on the quantity of the egg at later stage of this recipe